 Reading the Bible Through the Harmonizing Lens of Divinity

 In my readings of the Christian Bible, I substitute divinity for the word God.
 This is because the traditional orthodox model of God does not match modern mystical and scientific understandings of reality.
 (There is no male, domineering deity who rules the cosmos in an entirely separate realm.)
 My current belief is that the divine has god-like attributes in that it is a conscious and alive substrate of existence that contains all things within itself.
-This idea is similar to pantheism, the religion of scientists like Einstein that assumes reality is not fundamentally separate from divinity, but divinity contains all things in its nondual essence: (e.g. “one God and Father of all who is over all and through all and in all” (Ephesians 4:6, NIV).
+This idea is similar to pantheism, the religion of scientists like Einstein that assumes reality is not fundamentally separate from divinity, but divinity contains all things in its nondual essence: (e.g. “one God and Father of all who is over all and through all and in all,” Ephesians 4:6, NIV).
 Divinity is also similar to panpsychism, the philosophy that consciousness is fundamental to existence.
 Both ideologies attempt to combine the contributions of mysticism and science into a cohesive whole, rather than rejecting the divinity of nature (traditional monotheistic religion) by seeing God as something entirely separate or nature as soulless and accidental.